ctrlplusb/react-sizeme/README.md

 A standard `sizeMe` configuration involves the rendering of a placeholder component.
 After the placeholder is mounted to the DOM we extract it's dimension information and pass it on to your actual component.
 We do this in order to avoid any unnecessary render cycles for possibly deep component trees.
 Whilst this is useful for a purely client side set up, this is less than useful for an SSR context as the delivered page will contain empty placeholders.
 Ideally you want actual content to be delivered so that users without JS can still have an experience, or SEO bots can scrape your website.

 To avoid the rendering of placeholders in this context you can make use of the `noPlaceholders` global configuration value.
 Setting this flag will disables any placeholder rendering.
-Instead your wrapped component will be rendered directly - however it's initial render will contain no values within the `size` prop (i.e. `width`, `height`, and `position` will be `null`).
+Instead your wrapped component will be rendered directly - however it's initial render will contain no values within the `size` prop (i.e. `width`, and `height` will be `null`).

 ```javascript
 import sizeMe from 'react-sizeme'